 \section{Introduction}

-We begin with a stylized example that demonstrates how a design-based model of an experiment reveals evidence beyond the average effect.
-In Section \ref{sec:model}, we formalize the model and present a likelihood function for the joint distribution of potential outcomes in the sample, which we use to construct a maximum likelihood decision rule.
-In Section \ref{sec:applications}, we apply our maximum likelihood decision rule to two real-world experiments.
-Section \ref{sec:contributions} discusses our contributions to the literature, which we reserve until the end for clarity.
+We begin with a stylized example that demonstrates how a design-based model of an experiment can reveal evidence beyond the average effect.
+In Section \ref{sec:model}, we formalize the model and present a likelihood function for the joint distribution of potential outcomes in the sample, which we use to construct maximum likelihood estimates.
+In Section \ref{sec:applications}, we use our design-based likelihood in two real-world health applications.
+Section \ref{sec:contributions} discusses our contributions to the literature.
 Section \ref{sec:implications} presents implications for econometric and applied research.